When will I receive my 1099-K?

 As with all tax matters, you should consult your tax advisor to determine the best approach to complete your income tax returns.
 Based on the latest available knowledge, the Form 1120 and Form 1040 Schedule C do not have any specific line items to report the amounts from your 1099-K. However, you may need to report sales from credit and debit card transactions as part of the gross sales on your tax return.

 To make tax preparation easier, we provide an annual Activity Summary report that includes gross sales, credits, chargebacks and fees.
 The Activity Summary Report will be posted to Compass each February.
 We recommend that you provide both the 1099-K and Activity Summary report to your tax advisor or accountant to help them properly complete your tax return.

-Please see the sample 1099-K below, which explains the different elements on your 1099-K and how it pertains to your merchant processing with Clearent.
+Click on the image to see a sample 1099-K which explains the different elements on your 1099-K and how it pertains to your merchant processing with Clearent.

 What transactions are included on Form 1099-K?

 We are required to report “payment card transactions,” which have a precise definition in the tax code.
 The definition includes all credit cards, debit cards and stored-value cards (including gift cards).